FREQUENTLY ASKED QUESTIONS

 You'll need to attend an individual session to thoroughly assess your injury and determine your eligibility for the class.

 Can I claim a health fund rebate through private health insurance?

 Yes, as long as you have extras cover and haven't exhausted your annual allowance.

 It varies between health funds.
 Most pay a higher rebate for an initial consultation.
 Some funds pay a percentage of the consultation fee, whereas others pay a fixed amount.
 It's worth checking your policy to see how much you are eligible to claim.

-The health fund rebate can be claimed at your session using a HICAPS terminal or HICAPS Go (the paperless online alternative).
+The health fund rebate can be claimed at your session using a HICAPS terminal.

 Gap payments (the amount remaining after deducting the rebate) can be paid via EFTPOS, EFT, or cash.